rjstevick/personal-website/content/home/outreach.md

 [[item]]
-  title = "Oyster Anatomy Puzzle" organization = "Outreach tool created to show the organs of an oyster and how they fit together.
-It was printed on a 3'x4' vinyl poster and is used at various outreach events." date_start = "2018-09-01" date_end = "" description = "Access the materials here: <a href="files/oysteranatomypuzzle_3636.pdf">Oyster Anatomy puzzle</a>"
+  title = "Oyster Anatomy Puzzle" organization = """Outreach tool created to show the organs of an oyster and how they fit together.
+It was printed on a 3'x4' vinyl poster and is used at various outreach events.""" date_start = "2018-09-01" date_end = "" description = """Access the materials here: <a href="files/oysteranatomypuzzle_3636.pdf">Oyster Anatomy puzzle</a>"""

 +++